 The Indiana State Museum includes materials related to Indianapolis.
 Her commissioning pennant are located at the Heslar Naval Armory.
 The swim training center at United States Navy Recruit Training Command is named USS Indianapolis.

 On August 2, 1985, the USS Indianapolis National Memorial was dedicated on the Canal Walk in Indianapolis, Indiana.
 In 2007, the USS Indianapolis Museum opened at the Indiana World War Memorial Military Museum.
 In May 2011, highway I-465 around Indianapolis was named "USS Indianapolis Memorial Highway".

-On August 18, 2017 the shipwreck was discovered by the USS Indianapolis Project aboard Research Vessel Petrel funded by Paul Allen at a deptth of 18,000' / 5,500m and the news of the discovery released days later.
-During September 2017 a detailed map was released.
+On August 18, 2017 the shipwreck was discovered at a depth of 18,000' / 5,500m by the USS Indianapolis Project aboard RV Petrel funded by Paul Allen and the news of the discovery was released days later.
+During September 2017 a detailed map of the shipwreck was released.

-The exact location of the site is kept secret, to protect the shipwreck.
+The exact location is kept secret to protect the shipwreck as a war grave.
 Most of the shipwreck rests in an impact crater on a rocky bottom.
-Due to the depth, the ship's condition and preservation is excellent with paint visible and "Indianapolis" stenciled.
+Due to the depth, the ship's condition and preservation is excellent with paint visible including the name "Indianapolis".

-The bow broke off before the ship sank and came to rest on the bottom 1.5 miles to the east of the main wreckage.
-Two 8" guns that broke off at the surface sank 1/2 mile east of the main wreckage, this the last surface position.
-The wreckage of seaplanes from the ship are located .6 miles away from the main wreckage.
+Before the ship sank, the bow broke off and came to rest 1.5 miles to the east of the main shipwreck.
+Two 8" guns broke off at the surface sank 1/2 mile east of the main wreckage and was the last surface position before sinking.
+The wreckage of the floatplanes are .6 miles away having broke free while sinking.